Monthly Cat Health Check Routine

 Behaviour Changes to Watch For

-Your monthly check is also a good time to reflect on any behaviour shifts over the past four weeks:
+Your monthly check is also a good moment to think back over the past four weeks.
+A few things worth asking yourself:

-- Eating and drinking — eating more or less?
-Drinking significantly more water?
+• Is your cat eating more or less than usual?
+Drinking noticeably more water?
 Increased thirst can signal kidney disease or diabetes.

-- Energy levels — more lethargic or more restless than usual?
+• Are energy levels off, either more lethargic or more restless than normal?

 Annual Vet Visit vs. Monthly Home Check